 - Color Mode: Use the drop-down to select whether the color is set as RGB or CMYK.
-This determines how the color is saved in the formatting properties, and how they are printed or output; see "Colors" on page 416. - RGB group: Enter the Red, Green and Blue color values from 0 to 255. - HEX: Enter a valid hexadecimal color code; see HTML Hex Color. - CMYK group:Enter the Cyan, Magenta, Yellow and Black color values from 0 to 100 percent.
+This determines how the color is saved in the formatting properties, and how they are printed or output; see "Colors" on page 479. - RGB group: Enter the Red, Green and Blue color values from 0 to 255. - HEX: Enter a valid HTML Hex Color. - The eye dropper lets you select a color from anywhere on your desktop.
+To open it, click the eye dropper button next to the HEX color field. - CMYK group:Enter the Cyan, Magenta, Yellow and Black color values from 0 to 100 percent.